• Home

 Instead, I will go out of my way to identify recent events of derring-do that my team really have accomplished, and will find a way to celebrate them without the main purpose being to draw attention to myself.

 Instead, I’ll realize that many people get their best work done on Fridays, and … well, basically, I won’t act like a jerk.
-I’ll just go ride my bike / play golf / cuddle my dog and stay out of everybody’s way while they actually get good work done.
+I’ll just go ride my bike / play padel / cuddle my dog and stay out of everybody’s way while they actually get good work done.

 Do you recognize any of these traits?
 Which of these do you need to work on?